The following is a guide for authors submitting articles for publication in SC Lawyer.

 SC Lawyer may publish brief opinion pieces submitted as letters to the editor or as "Viewpoints" with appropriate disclaimers.
 Additionally, the magazine encourages pro/con articles by two or more authors who take opposing views on important law-related issues.
 The magazine may also publish on occasion reprints from other periodicals at the discretion of the editorial board.
 As a general proposition, SC Lawyer does not publish the following.
 However, submissions will be considered on a case-by-case basis.

 • profiles of individual lawyers or members of the judiciary, whether contemporary or historical figures;

 reviews of books, software or products of any kind;

 • poetry or fiction;

 • speeches, reminiscences or memoirs;

 • articles that reference pending legislation until the legislation has passed; or

 • columns on any particular area of the law or ex officio columns.
-The only exceptions are columns on legal writing (The Scrivener), legal ethics (Ethics Watch) and evidence and trial procedure (Beyond the Bar), which the editors believe are relevant to all lawyers.
+The only exceptions are columns on legal writing (The Scrivener), legal ethics (Ethics Watch) and evidence and trial procedure (Beyond the Bar), technology (Bar Bytes), and the Lawyers Helping Lawyers and Palmetto Pro Bono columns, which the editors believe are relevant to all lawyers.